 6. Attaching Intune with existing ecosystems, such as ServiceNow, SCCM, etc., is also a key design decision.
 More on this Architecture Decision Making Guide for 2022 or Later.

 What types of devices can be managed with Intune?

 The list of device platforms with Intune support is increasing day by day.
 The types of device platforms which can be enrolled are as follows:

 NOTE! – I don’t think Intune can simultaneously be an expert in all the device platforms.
 Hence concentrate on one of the platforms during Intune interviews and tell the interviewer honestly about this.

 Where to check the status of Intune service?

-The current status of the Intune can be checked from the Intune Tenant Admin– Tenant Status tab from the MEM admin central portal.
+The current status of the Intune can be checked from the Intune Tenant Admin– Tenant Status tab from the Intune admin portal.

 Where can you check Intune Version Details?

-You can login to the MEM admin center -> Tenant Administration -> check for the Service Release number.
+You can login to the Intune Portal-> Tenant Administration -> check for the Service Release number.